 If you’re interested in trying a light shoe, our top choice is the Brooks Hyperion Tempo.
-It weighs in at just 7.3 ounces for a single men’s shoe and 6.3 ounces for women’s, has an impressive spring nitrogen-infused midsole, and a woven upper that’s light and floaty.
+It weighs in at just 7.3 ounces for a single men’s shoe, and 6.3 ounces for women’s.
+The Hyperion has an impressive spring nitrogen-infused midsole, and a woven upper that’s light and floaty.

 If that isn’t enough to have you out the door to buy a pair, check out the rest of the options in our top ten.